-Within the Development Plan, a number of sites were identified as being potentially suitable for future development as regeneration and opportunity sites but were found to be wholly or partly within Flood Zones A and/or B when considering the UNDEFENDED flood extents.
-These sites were subject to the Justification Test for Development Plans.
+Within the Development Plan, a number of sites were identified as being potentially suitable for future development but were found to be wholly or partly within Flood Zones A and/or B, when considering the UNDEFENDED flood extents.
+These sites were subject to the Justification Test for Development Plans (see Appendix B).
 This has been undertaken in an iterative process and has involved consultation between Galway City Council and JBA Consulting.

-The land use zonings and specific development objectives (including infrastructural objectives) contained in the Development Plan have also been considered having regard to this SFRA and the Planning System and Flood Risk Management Guidelines for Planning Authorities.
+The land use zonings and specific development objectives (including infrastructural objectives) contained in the Development Plan have been considered having regard to this SFRA and the Planning System and Flood Risk Management Guidelines for Planning Authorities.
 The Justification Test for Development Plans has formed part of the consideration, and where plan led decisions are required to satisfy the Justification Test, these have been made by the Local Authority.
+The focus of the assessment has been the regeneration and opportunity sites within the city.
 A review of proposed land use changes was also undertaken.

-In the following sections, an initial review of flood risk to the sites has been provided with a summary of the need for the Justification Test or otherwise.
-Where required, the Justification Test is detailed, along with recommendations for the development of the sites.
-Within a number of the sites, specific recommendations have been made regarding zones of mixed use vulnerability and phasing of development within zoned areas as they relate to flood risk.
+In the following sections, an initial review of flood risk to the sites has been provided, along with recommendations for the development of the sites.
+Within a number of the sites specific recommendations have been made regarding zones of mixed use vulnerability and phasing of development within zoned areas as they relate to flood risk.